kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 1. **Cycle continuity:** The current scheduling cycle must be exactly one greater than the last cycle (no other pods were scheduled).
 2. **Signature match:** The pod's signature must exactly match the cached signature.
-3. **Cache freshness:** The cached data must be less than 500ms old to prevent using stale scheduling decisions.
+3. **Cache freshness:** The cached data must be sufficiently recent to avoid relying on stale scheduling decisions.
 4. **Last node is full:** The node chosen in the previous scheduling cycle must now be infeasible for the new pod.
 This is verified by running filter plugins against that node.
 This validation ensures the 1-pod-per-node constraint that allows us to reuse scoring results without rescoring.

 If all validations pass, the operation pops the next best node from the cached sorted list and returns it as a hint (see "Integration with Scheduling Cycle" below for how the hint is used).